YuGuorong/BmTool/ReadMe.txt

 The application wizard creates one dialog class:

-iMobleAgentDlg.h, iMobleAgentDlg.cpp - the dialog
+DirPackgeDlg.h, DirPackgeDlg.cpp - the dialog
-    These files contain your CiMobleAgentDlg class.
+    These files contain your CDirPackgeDlg class.
 This class defines the behavior of your application's main dialog.
-The dialog's template is in iMobleAgent.rc, which can be edited in Microsoft Visual C++.
+The dialog's template is in DirPackge.rc, which can be edited in Microsoft Visual C++.

 /////////////////////////////////////////////////////////////////////////////